knoxy5467/a-better-notion/README.md

 sh demo_client.sh
 ```

-which makes manually adds two tasks to the database, and runs the client.
+which manually adds two tasks to the database, and runs the client.

 ### Docs